umeboshi2/ansible-role-etcdefaults/README.md

 variable.
 It would be preferable to be able to redefine ```etcdefaults```, but the jinja ```combine``` filter seems to be unable to do this.

+The ```etcdefaults_files``` variable contains the list of files that are handled by this role.
+If the file doesn't exist on the target machine, it will NOT be created.

 Dependencies
 ------------